kylegato/wordpress-to-r2-static/README.md

 # WordPress to R2 Static Site Worker

+Do you have a simple Wordpress website that basically never changes?
+Some boring business frontend where pages and posts are rarely published?
+Not sure you need Wordpress when all you really need is a static site?
+Then this CloudFlare worker tool is probably for you!

+# Summary

 Convert your WordPress site to a static site by caching it in Cloudflare R2 over time.
 This project uses Cloudflare Workers to gradually build a static backup of your WordPress site, allowing you to switch to a fully static version when ready.

 ## Quick Start